Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 How accurate are ultrasonic flow meters?

-How easy is it to catch Legionnaires' disease?
+How easy is it to catch Legionnaires?

-Committing to a Legionella-free environment
+Committed to a legionella-free environment